d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 that might explain why deep neural networks generalize as well as they do continues to vexes the greatest minds in learning theory.

-When we train our models, we attempt are searching for a function that fits the training data as well as possible.
+When we train our models, we attempt searching for a function that fits the training data as well as possible.
-If the function is so flexible that it can catch on to spurious patterns just as easily as to the true associations, then it might peform *too well* without producing a model that generalizes well to unseen data.
+If the function is so flexible that it can catch on to spurious patterns just as easily as to the true associations, then it might perform *too well* without producing a model that generalizes well to unseen data.
 This is precisely what we want to avoid (or at least control).
 Many of the techniques in deep learning are heuristics and tricks